 Blonde “Sofi” was my dynamic, driven Athenian friend, the force behind the restaurant of the same name in L.A., her childhood dream come true, and who spent a lot of time launching my restaurant media career.

 “Defne” was my friend from Turkey.
-Defne’s name nevertheless is a very popular one in Greece and means “Laurel,” the very same wreath made famous by the ancient Olympic wreath used to crown winners.
-A calm redhead with a definite sense of herself, she had always loved things American growing up.
-Def was a TV producer who oversaw my cooking segments on her show.
+Defne’s name nevertheless is a very popular one in Greece and means “Laurel,” the very same wreath made famous by the ancient Olympic wreath to crown athletic winners.
+A calm redhead with a definite sense of herself, Defne had always loved things American growing up, TV producer Def oversaw my cooking segments on a local TV show.

 So, I cleverly thought, here is a networking match: two young, engaging, food-involved, generous young women from the same part of the world.
 Both successful in their careers, well-educated, world-traveled and independent.
 Let’s have dinner together!